calvoignaciojuan/Shopy/README.md

 # Shopy
-Ecommerce develop with React-Vite and Tailwind CSS
+Ecommerce developed with React-Vite and Tailwind CSS